learn-co-students/technical-coach-common-questions-learn-experts-testing-batch/README.md

 * Questions about admissions
 * Questions about billing
 * Help with assessments / portfolio projects
-* Help with non-curriculum code ( eg a side project )
+* Help with non-curriculum code ( e.g. a side project )

 ### Strategies for Resolution